 The market for experienced management with the knowledge, skills and experience our organization requires is highly competitive.
 Our objective is to attract and retain the most highly qualified executives to manage each of our business functions.
 In doing so, we draw upon a pool of talent that is highly sought after by other companies in our industry and those industries that also produce the requisite skills we seek.
 We recognize that the marketplace for our executives is not necessarily the same as for our business.
 Once we identify the type of employee needed, we then identify the marketplace relevant to that employee based on the competencies and skills of that employee.
 For example, the marketplace for a chief financial officer may include all public companies, while the marketplace for a chief operating officer would focus on digital marketing intelligence providers.
 Upon identifying the target marketplace, we then solicit information through public data sources or through engaging consultants to assist us with an executive search.
 Currently, we do not have formal data describing compensation levels.
-Instead, we rely on the collective experience and knowledge of our board of directors and executive management, as well as an informal review of compensation information gained through marketplace.
+Instead, we rely on the collective experience and knowledge of our board of directors and executive management, as well as an informal review of compensation information gained through marketplace contacts and service providers.
+In the future, we intend to engage a compensation consultant to assist us in obtaining necessary information regarding compensation levels within a particular marketplace.